-Most of us have gotten quite familiar with the global storehouse of knowledge and the ability to find it, sort it and manage it on the web.
-We even go to the web to fill our need for a sense of community.
-As a result of this drive towards the Internet serving community interests, networking has emerged as a natural and powerful offshoot of the evolution of the Internet.
-It has taken on a whole new meaning and even has a new category, social networking.
+Most of us are familiar with the global storehouse of knowledge and the ability to find it, sort it and manage it on the web.
+We even go online to fill our need for a sense of community.
+As a result, networking has emerged as a natural and powerful offshoot of the internet's evolution.